Cornelii/TIL/c_cpp__/Cpp_basics.md

 **Remarks**
 1. C++ does not allow nested functions in a function.
-2. The initialized variable in `for` loop is onyl accesible in the `for` block.
+2. The initialized variable in `for` loop is only accesible in the `for` block.

 ##### vi.
 Static and Automatic Variables